Frequently Asked Questions (FAQ)

 either the complaint or respondent.
 If you feel that someone on the board is unable

-to fairly hear your case, please notify the Coordinator of Judicial Affairs prior
+to fairly hear your case, please notify the Director of Judicial Affairs prior to

 A: Judicial board hearings are closed proceedings.
-No one outside of Judicial Affairs
+No one outside of the Office of

-and those on the Judicial Board are informed of disciplinary hearings.
-Judicial Board
+Student Affairs and those on the Judicial Board are informed of disciplinary hearings.

 A: There are a variety of sanctions that can be imposed on a person who is found responsible